 Safety on the street includes outreach and engagement efforts to people living outside.
 These efforts are coordinated, person-centered, and directly connect people experiencing homelessness with shelter, housing placement and other support services.
-This includes addressing basic needs, connecting individuals and families to housing placement and retention services, providing mental health outreach for those with severe and persistent mental illness, offering substance use screening and assessment, delivering culturally-specific outreach services, and providing assistance with housing readiness
+This includes addressing basic needs, connecting individuals and families to housing placement and retention services, providing mental health outreach for those with severe and persistent mental illness, offering substance use screening and assessment, delivering culturally-specific outreach services, and providing assistance with housing readiness.

-The FY 2026 budget will maintain funding for the currently funded 2,863 shelter units as outlined in the Community Shelter Strategy.
-Additionally, 50 new shelter units will be funded by HSD specifically for LGBTQIA2S+ adults.
-Over 9,700 people will be served.
-This initiative fulfills a commitment of the Community Sheltering Strategy and addresses a gap in the current system for communities experiencing disparities
+The FY 2026 budget funds 2,913 shelter units, including, 50 new shelter units will be funded by HSD specifically for LGBTQIA2S+ adults as part of the Community Sheltering Strategy.
+This initiative fulfills a commitment of the Community Sheltering Strategy and addresses a gap in the current system for communities experiencing disparities.
+Of these units, 230 congregate units are funded through March 2026, when they are slated to close for facility-related reasons.